SkoolNotes/Taproot/2020HIST201/KBhHIST201Trauttmann.md

 		* Establishing Bengal terrirory in India
 	* CLAIM: fighting, and winning BEI.C vs. FEI.C established Britian's Empire in India
 	* Fought and implicated Indian allies
-		* Indian princes leased t
+		* Indian princes leased independently-governed trading posts ("factories") to help either one side or the other
+		*